JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 For details about supported IDE versions, refer to [](recommended-ides.md).

-Since Compose Multiplatform is built on top of Kotlin Multiplatform, it is also affected by version compatibility of Kotlin Multiplatform Gradle plugin, Gradle, Android Gradle Plugin, and Xcode listed in the [](multiplatform-compatibility-guide.md).
+Since Compose Multiplatform is built on top of Kotlin Multiplatform, it is also affected by version compatibility with the Kotlin Multiplatform Gradle plugin, Gradle, Android Gradle Plugin, and Xcode listed in the [](multiplatform-compatibility-guide.md).

 ## Supported platforms